 In 1996, he won the first of two terms in Congress, and was one of only two members of Congress to serve on both the prestigious House Commerce and House Judiciary Committees.
 His colleagues selected him to be one of the lead prosecutors in the historic United States Senate impeachment trial of President Bill Clinton.

-President George W. Bush nominated him to be Under Secretary of Commerce and Director of the United States Patent and Trademark Office.
+In 2001, President George W. Bush nominated him to be Under Secretary of Commerce and Director of the United States Patent and Trademark Office.
 Confirmed unanimously by the United States Senate, he served as chief advisor to the president on all intellectual property matters.
-He left the Bush Administration in 2004 and returned to private law practice in Orange County until rejoining the bench in 2006 when Governor Schwarzenegger appointed him to the superior court.
-He serves currently as a felony trial judge.
+He left the Bush Administration in 2004 and returned to private law practice in Orange County until rejoining the bench in 2006 when Governor Schwarzenegger appointed him to the superior court, where he served as a felony trial judge and as supervising judge until his late 2023 retirement from the bench.